Saving, Investing and Finding Balance in the Sandwich Generation

 Saving, Investing and Finding Balance in “The Sandwich Generation”

-It’s a tough balancing act to pull off – and even more so when you add your own savings and retirement goals to the mix.
-So how do you prioritize who gets what?
+It’s a tough balancing act to pull off – and even more so when you add savings and retirement goals to the mix.
+If you’re in this predicament, how do you prioritize who gets what?
 Is it selfish to save for yourself when others depend on you?
 How can you possibly afford elder care, college and your own investments all at the same time?

 Your Children